Meet the Child and Youth Advocate / PEI

 - Work with individuals, families, communities, government and community organizations to support and create opportunities for the well-being of children and youth

 - Undertake or collaborate in research related to improving reviewable services

-In helping the Child and Youth Advocate, we may:
+The Office of the Child and Youth Advocate may:

 - Receive and investigate any matter that comes to the attention of the Child and Youth Advocate from any source about:

 - a child or youth who receives or is eligible to receive a reviewable service;